 Regardless of the cloud services provider that an organization chooses, it still needs to ensure that it meets its own security responsibility requirements.
 Even with a cloud services provider, most organizations maintain on-premises data centers.
 While AWS, Azure, and GCP all provide security tools, managing the security across complex, hybrid, and multi-cloud environments is challenging without integrating all tools in a single location.

-Fortra’s Alert Logic managed detection and response (MDR) platform creates a global view of threat activity for robust, continuous coverage across the infrastructure.
-Our MDR platform supports cloud, multi-cloud, on-premises, and hybrid environments with a dedicated global security research team for consistent security outcomes no matter where systems are hosted.
+Fortra’s Alert Logic managed security services delivers a global view of threat activity for robust, continuous coverage across the infrastructure.
+Our platform supports cloud, multi-cloud, on-premises, and hybrid environments with a dedicated global security research team for consistent security outcomes no matter where systems are hosted.